CUAHSI/Azure-Hydroservertools/README.md

 The motivation for this project is the replacement of several windows desktop based applications with a solution that is entirely web based.
 This project provides the code for the uploading data client.

+Prerequisites
+---
+- Runs in the Microsoft Azure cloud as a Cloud Service.
+- Requires a Cache worker role to store state information.
+- Requires asp.net 4.5.
+- User database and ODM databases required to be SQl server 2008/2012 databases.

 Current Features and Functionality
 --
 - Built for Windows Azure Web deployment not suitable for local deployment
 - Single Sign on with OpenID and Google account
-- View all tables in Database with sort and limited search functionality.
+- View all tables in Database with sort and limited search functionality using jquery datatables.
 Data processing is implemented on backend to enable scaling to larger datasets
-- Maintenance of state using caching using azure caching
+- Maintenance of state using azure caching
 - Asynchronous upload of data to not block UI thread and prevent timeouts
-- Visualization of results in 4 categories: new, Rejected, Updated and Duplicate
+- Visualization of results in 4 categories: New, Rejected, Updated and Duplicate

 Major Libraries
 --